Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: How exploration can improve generalization

-Suppose now, we have a policy that has learned over the entire reachable state space (see Figure \ref{fig:illustrative-full}), not just the optimal trajectories.
-This agent is more likely to learn to ignore the background colour, as it no longer correlates with the optimal action.
-We see this ability to uncover the true relationships and generalise to new colours when training on all reachable contexts (blue in Figure \ref{fig:illustrative-results}, our approach further introduced in Section \ref{sec:explore-go}).
+Suppose now, we have a policy that has learned over the entire reachable state space (see Figure~\ref{fig:illustrative-full}), not just the optimal trajectories.
+This agent is more likely to ignore the background color, as it no longer correlates with the optimal action.
+We see this ability to uncover the true relationships and generalize to new colors when training on all reachable contexts (blue in Figure~\ref{fig:illustrative-results}, our approach further introduced in Section~\ref{sec:explore-go}).
 We can view the inclusion of additional reachable states as a form of data augmentation.
-For example, the additional states from contexts 2, 3 and 4 in the first column in Figure \ref{fig:illustrative-full}, can be viewed as simple visual transformations of the state from Context 1 that do not affect the underlying meaning.
+For example, the additional states from contexts 2, 3 and 4 in the first column in Figure~\ref{fig:illustrative-full}, can be viewed as simple visual transformations of the state from Context 1 that do not affect the underlying meaning.

 This idea is not limited to this example; the observable states of many environments will contain patterns that spuriously correlate with the desired target outputs {\em only} on the optimal trajectories.
-Data augmentation has proven to be a powerful tool for addressing such spurious correlations and improving generalisation performance across a wide range of settings and applications \citep{shorten_survey_2019, feng_survey_2021, zhang_understanding_2021}.
-Its benefits have been attributed to reducing the probability of overfitting and/or regularising training, and extend far beyond the invariance to background colour as illustrated in the example of Figure \ref{fig:illustrative-contexts}.
-Generalisation improvements have been observed even when the augmentations are not consistent with the data distribution (such as random croppings, mixing of features, or even random convolutions) \citep{wu_generalization_2020, raileanu_automatic_2021, lin_good_2022, geiping_how_2023}, or when they are only applied to specific classes \citep{miao_learning_2023, shen_data_2022}.
-As such, we can view the use of exploration to artificially increase the number of states on which the agent trains as a form of implicit data augmentation, and expect the induced generalisation benefits to extend to more complex CMDPs.
+Data augmentation has proven to be a powerful tool for addressing such spurious correlations and improving generalization performance across a wide range of settings and applications \citep{shorten_survey_2019, feng_survey_2021, zhang_understanding_2021}.
+Its benefits have been attributed to reducing the probability of overfitting and/or regularizing training, and extend far beyond the invariance to background color as illustrated in the example of Figure~\ref{fig:illustrative-contexts}.
+Generalization improvements have been observed even when the augmentations are not consistent with the data distribution (such as random croppings, mixing of features, or even random convolutions) \citep{wu_generalization_2020, raileanu_automatic_2021, lin_good_2022, geiping_how_2023}, or when they are only applied to specific classes \citep{miao_learning_2023, shen_data_2022}.
+As such, we can view the use of exploration to artificially increase the number of states on which the agent trains as a form of implicit data augmentation, and expect the induced generalization benefits argued above to extend to more complex CMDPs.